syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/EJ2_ASP.NETCORE/getting-started.md

 ## Add custom cell palette

-The default palette settings of the heat map cells can be customized by using the [paletteSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~PaletteSettings.html) property.
+The default palette settings of the heatmap cells can be customized by using the [paletteSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~PaletteSettings.html) property.
 Using the [palette](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapPalette.html) property in `paletteSettings` object, you can change the color set for the cells.
 You can change the color mode of the cells to fixed or gradient mode using the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings~Type.html) property.

 {% if page.publishingplatform == "aspnet-core" %}